 Focusing on Sustainable Agriculture Practices

 1 The water used in our manufacturing process is then properly treated and released back to nature at a level that supports aquatic life.
-The water used in our products is what we’re working to replenish through community water projects (e.g., safe water access and reforestation).
+The total sales volume, inclusive of water in products leaving our production facilities, is what we’re working to replenish through community water projects (e.g., safe water access and reforestation).

 More on Journey

 Coca-ColaSweden Says No to Discrimination